Call A Dog Bite Attorney Who Will Fight For You

 What should I do if my child is bitten by a dog?

 Seek appropriate medical treatment and, in case of emergency, call 911.
-Then contact the local authorities and tell them everything you remember about the attack including the dog owner's name, when and where the attack occurred, nature of injuries inflicted, physical description of the dog, where the dog was last seen, names of witnesses, and anything else you can think of that will help authorities identify the dog and its owner.
+Then contact your local animal control authorities and tell them everything you remember about the attack including the dog owner's name, when and where the attack occurred, nature of injuries inflicted, physical description of the dog, where the dog was last seen, names of witnesses, and anything else you can think of that will help authorities identify the dog and its owner.

 In the event of an attack, how do I obtain compensation for my injuries?

 Many homeowner's insurance policies include coverage for dog bites, regardless of where the attack occurred.
 Depending on your situation there may be additional sources of coverage available.
+However, insurance policy limits and exclusions can vary, and some insurers may attempt to exclude coverage for specific dog breeds or repeat incidents.

 How can I report a dangerous dog in Clark County, Washington?